Rayyan9477/AutoApply-AI-Smart-Job-Application-Assistant/README.md

     The application uses SQLAlchemy and Alembic for database management (tracking job applications).
     Initialize or upgrade the database schema:
     ```bash
-    alembic upgrade head
+     cd job_application_automation && alembic upgrade head
     ```
     This command should be run from the `job_application_automation` directory where `alembic.ini` is located.
-This will create/update the `job_applications.db` file in the `data/` directory.
+This will create/update the `job_applications.db` file in the `job_application_automation/data/` directory.

 3.  **Candidate Profile:**
     Create or update your candidate profile in `data/candidate_profile.json`.
 This file is used to personalize resumes and cover letters.
 An example structure might be: